 = Baltimore vs. Jacksonville from London, 6:30 a.m., Yahoo!
 Sports streaming (with Andrew Catalon, James Lofton)

 = Chargers vs. Kansas City from StubHub Center, 1:25 p.m., Channel 2 (with Kevin Harlan and Rich Gannon).
-It goes up against CBS only other afternoon game, Cincinnati-Green Bay with Jim Nantz and Tony Romo.
+It blocks us from the other CBS afternoon game, Cincinnati-Green Bay with Jim Nantz and Tony Romo.

 = Oakland at Washington, 5:20 p.m., Channel 4 (with Al Michaels, Cris Collinsworth, Michele Tafoya).
 The Raiders’ rating here will likely be whatever the Rams and Chargers get combined on Thursday night and Sunday afternoon.